 Foodies rejoice!
 This benefit lets you dine at some of the best restaurants in the world.
 You might also meet a celebrity or world-renowned chef after your meal.

-If you’re a concert or event lover, this is a fabulous perk.
+This is a fabulous perk for concert and event lovers.
 You will have access to getting tickets to events before the general public.
 In turn, you also get the best seats because you’ll have first choice.
+The catch is that seats can be very expensive relative to sites like Ticketmaster and Stubhub.
+Your mileage may vary here.

 Pay Over Time

-This feature enables you to finance larger expenses over time for a high interest rate.
+This feature lets you finance larger expenses over time for a high interest rate.
+It’s a common benefit for all business and personal charge cards.
+But its still noteworthy, especially for businesses.

 Amex sometimes offers a bonus of 10,000 MR points if you enroll.
 I was given this offer for my Business Platinum and I gladly accepted.
 If you get the same offer, I highly recommend taking it.
 You don’t have to use this perk once enrolled.